chili-publish/studio-ui/documentation/advanced-integration.md

 The outputSettings option, is quite a flexible way to set the available output types for your integrations.

-It's an optional parameter, that will show every output setting that is available when not probided, but it allows some fine-grained management of the output types available.
+It's an optional parameter, that will show every output setting that is available when not provided, but it allows some fine-grained management of the output types available.

 Setting one outputSetting to true, will explicitly set all other outputSettings to false.
 So if you want to add other settings, you'll need to be specific which ones you want.

-Setting one ouptutSetting to false, will do the oposite and will not allow that specific output setting, but will allow all the others.
+Setting one ouptutSetting to false, will do the opposite and will not allow that specific output setting, but will allow all the others.
 Beneath some examples:

 Let's start with the example which is used above in the code example.
 This setting will only allow mp4 and gif output types.